 Refurbish a kitchen, the options.

-However, rather than putting up with less than perfect for another 10 years, there are creative alternatives to a full blown kitchen re-fit.
+However, rather than putting up with less than perfect for another 10 years, or fitting a new kitchen to make a sale, there are creative alternatives to a full blown kitchen re-fit.

 New kitchen doors